-■ Computers and Operating Systems with the Following Specifications can be Used
+■ Computers and Operating Systems with the Following Specifications Can Be Used

-- Compatible models: IBM PC with a USB port as standard equipment

-IBM PC-compatible computer equipped with a USB port as standard equipment - Compatible operating systems: Microsoft Windows Me/2000/XP (Windows 98SE requires a driver.
-Download the driver from our web site (www.babylock.com).)
+- Compatible models: - IBM PC with a USB port as standard equipment - IBM PC-compatible computer equipped with a USB port as standard equipment - Compatible operating systems: - Microsoft Windows 98SE/Me/2000/XP - (Windows 98SE requires a driver.
+Download the driver from our Web site (www.babylock.com).
+In addition, only Windows 98 Second Edition can use the driver.).

-■ Precautions on Using the Computer to Create and Save Data
+■ Precautions on Using the Computer To Create and Save Data

 - If the file name of embroidery data cannot be identified, for example, because the name contains special characters, the file is not displayed.
-If this occurs, change the name of the file.
-We recommend using the 26 letters of the alphabet (uppercase and lowercase), the numbers 0 through 9, "-", and "". - If .pes embroidery data larger than 26 cm (H) × 16 cm (W) (approx.10-1/4 inches (H) × 6-1/4 inches (W)) is selected, a message appears asking if you wish to rotate the pattern 90 degrees.
-Embroidery data larger than 26 cm (H) × 16 cm (W) (approx.10-1/4 inches (H) × 6-1/4 inches (W)), even after being rotated 90 degrees, cannot be used (All designs must be within the 26 cm (H) × 16 cm (W) (approx.10-1/4 inches (H) × 6-1/4 inches (W)) design field size.) - .pes files saved with the number of stitches, the number of colors and the number of combined patterns exceeding the specified limits cannot be displayed.
-Use one of our original data design systems to edit the embroidery pattern so that it meets the specifications. - Embroidery data stored in a folder created in USB media can be retrieved. - Do not create folders in "Removable Disk" on a computer.
-If embroidery data is stored in a folder in "Removable Disk", that embroidery data cannot be retrieved by the machine. - Even if the embroidery unit is not attached, the machine will manage embroidery data.
+If this occurs, change the name of the file. - If .pes embroidery data larger than 26 cm (H) × 16 cm (W) (approx.10-1/4 inches (H) × 6-1/4 inches (W)) is selected, a message appears asking if you wish to rotate the pattern 90 degrees.
+Embroidery data larger than 26 cm (H) × 16 cm (W) (approx.10-1/4 inches (H) × 6-1/4 inches (W)), even after being rotated 90 degrees, cannot be used (All designs must be within the 26 cm (H) × 16 cm (W) (approx.10-1/4 inches (H) × 6-1/4 inches (W)) design field size.) - .pes files saved with the number of stitches or the number of colors exceeding the specified limits cannot be displayed.
+Use one of our original data design systems to edit the embroidery pattern so that it meets the specifications. - Do not create folders in Removable Disk.
+If embroidery data is stored in a folder, that embroidery data cannot be displayed by the embroidery machine. - Even if the embroidery unit is not attached, the machine will manage embroidery data.